21 Tips for Traveling to Peru

 1) You don’t need a visa.

 Peru does not require a tourist visa from citizens of the United States and most Western European countries.
-You just need your passport to have at least two blank pages for stamps.
-You are only allowed to stay on a tourist visa for a maximum of 183 days per year.
+You need your passport to have at least two blank pages for stamps.
+You can only stay on a tourist visa for a maximum of 183 days per year.

 2) Fly into the two major Peru airport hubs.